What Are The Three Legal Head Catches?

 Legal Head Catch #3 - Around The Neck

-The "around the neck" catch is when the loop goes completely over the head and both horns, then settles around the neck.
+The "around the neck" catch is when the loop goes past the horns and settles around the neck.

-Below: An "around the neck" catch goes completely over the head and both horns.
+Below: An "around the neck" catch goes past the horns and settles around the neck.